-When revision of an article is requested, authors should revise their articles carefully and resubmit revised article to the Editorial Office together with a letter outlining a point-by-point response to reviewers or editors comments and detailing the changes made to the article.
+When revision is requested, authors should revise their articles carefully and resubmit a revised version to the Editorial Office together with a letter outlining a point-by-point response to reviewers or editors comments and detailing the changes made to the article.
 Authors need to return revised article within 30 days after first revision and within 15 days after second revision.
 Authors are asked to take care that they have prepared the revised version according to the style of the journal.